Lebanese Independence Day: A Phoenician identity

-Following Ottoman repression, the Arabs were fed up with Ottoman rule.
 After the Turks were expelled from the Levant at the end of World War I, the Syrian National Congress in Damascus proclaimed independence and sovereignty over a region that also included Lebanon in 1920.
 In Beirut, the Christian press expressed its hostility to the decisions of the Syrian National Congress.
 Lebanese nationalists used the crisis to convene a council of Christian figures in Baabda that proclaimed the independence of Lebanon on 22 March 1920.
 Despite these declarations, the region was divided among the victorious British and French according to the Sykes–Picot Agreement, a secret 1916 pact of the UK and France.

 Mount Lebanon Maronites under the Maronite Patriarch Elias al-Huwayyik lobbied the French for an enlarged Lebanon to become a Catholic Christian homeland.
 Patriarch al-Huwayyik shrewdly conflated a new Lebanon with ancient Phoenicia to highlight a unique personality.
 The Phoenician allusion derived from a European passion for romanticizing antiquity (see Ernest Renan's Mission de Phénicie, 1864).
 Among the wider public, the resurrection of Phoenicia and the concept of a distinctive Lebanon received stimulus from the literary output of Jibran Khalil Jibran.
 Jibran drew out feelings of oppression and conflict with established religion and interpersonal tensions.
 These themes resonated with a multi-sectarian Lebanon.
 Jibran's combination of Christian ambience with outreach to Muslims reinforced Lebanese nationalist thought.
 Incorporation of Jibran into school curricula in the 1920s helped make him by far Lebanon's most influential writer.

 Greater Lebanon from Ra's Naqura in the south to Nahr al-Kabir north of Tripoli, and from the coast to the Anti-Lebanon mountains was established under the French provisional mandate in April 1920.
 Patriarch al-Huwayyik, with the Ottoman imposed famine in recent memory, insisted on the acquisition of the Biqa valley, a principal food producing area.
 The French were supposed to guide the population to self-determination with regular progress reports to the League of Nations.
 In reality, the French arrested and suppressed proponents of self-determination at various times.

 France confirmed the electoral system of the former Ottoman Mount Lebanon province in setting up a Representative Council for Greater Lebanon in 1922.
 Two stage elections, universal adult male suffrage, and multimember multi-communal constituencies continued the situation that prevailed in Mount Lebanon up to 1914.